nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `add Betsy Crowe pp/1234567 e/betsycrowe@gmail.com pa/Newgate Prison t/criminal t/friend`

 ### Editing a person: `edit`
-Edits a person on the address book based on the index of that person.
+Edits a person on the address book based on the index of that person on the list.
 Private details cannot be edited.
 Ony can edit 1 parameter at a time.<br>
 Format: `edit INDEX n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]...`

 > Words in `UPPER_CASE` are the parameters,